resteorts/modern-bayes/README.md

 ## Tenative Course Schedule

 This is a tenative course schedule given that Duke is undergoing re-registration and we currently do not have a class time or lab time.
-I am outlining the first few weeks of the semester and providing links regarding resources to help you prepare for the class in advance with videos.
+I am outlining the first few weeks of the semester and providing links regarding resources to help you prepare for the class in advance with many resources to help you be prepared for the start of the semester!
+I look forward to having everyone in class very much and getting to know all of you!

 [Syllabus](https://github.com/resteorts/modern-bayes/blob/master/syllabus/syllabus-sta360-fall20.pdf)